CPK Insurance

 • Illinois businesses with 1 or more employees must carry workers' compensation; sole proprietors, partners, and corporate officers owning all stock are exempt under the state data provided.

-• Illinois requires businesses to maintain proof of general liability coverage for most commercial leases, so estate liquidators often need documentation ready when renting office or storage space.
+• Most commercial leases in Illinois require proof of general liability coverage, so estate liquidators often need documentation ready when renting office or storage space.

 • Illinois is regulated by the Illinois Department of Insurance, so policy forms, endorsements, and certificates should be reviewed against the carrier’s filing and state compliance process.